jgnewman/quartermaster/README.md

 # quartermaster
 A shared React component library.
+Read the [contributing guide](https://github.com/jgnewman/quartermaster/blob/master/CONTRIBUTING.md) to pitch in!

 ## Installation
-Currently quartermaster is private, not published on npm so installation should be done via `npm install jgnewman/quartermaster` and will fail for anyone without read access to the repository.
+Currently quartermaster is private, not published on npm so installation should be done via `npm install jgnewman/quartermaster#<RELEASE_BRANCH>` where `RELEASE_BRANCH` matches an existing release tag such as `v0.0.1`.
+It will currently fail for anyone without read access to the repository.

 Note that quartermaster does not have any dependencies but it does require two peer dependencies namely React and styled-components.
 This allows your app to determine the proper versions of these packages, thus allowing you to avoid duplicates.